carole-r-hall/carole-r-hall.github.io/_posts/2025-05-26-Kendalls-shape-space.md

-## Kendall's shape space
+# Kendall's shape space

-# David G. Kendall - professional life and some major works
+## David G. Kendall - the man, the myth, the mathematician

 For anyone new to the study of shape analysis, I'd like to introduce them to Professor David George Kendall--a professor at Oxford and Cambridge Universities, he was actually the first-ever Professor of Mathematical Statistics at Cambridge.
 He's referred to as the father of modern probability theory in Britain, and contributed to a number of diverse and esoteric applied fields in addition to his mastery of abstract mathematical theory.
 Kendall was initially interested in pursuing work related to his fascination with stars, becoming set on studying mathematics when he was advised it was a necessary first step to understanding astronomy.